MA Japanese and Linguistics

-You will spend Year 3 in Japan where you will develop your language skills and work on your Year 3 project in language sciences.
+You will spend a minimum of 30 weeks in Japan, where you’ll develop your language skills and cultural awareness, start work on your own research project, and complete prescribed work in language sciences.

 You will continue to study Japanese language at advanced level, including spoken and written Japanese and translation from and into Japanese.